cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 2. attributes ( `#[macro]` )
 3. derive ( `#[derive(Macro)]` )

 > To use procedural macros in your Cairo project, you need to have the Rust toolchain setup on your machine.
 This is because Cairo procedural macros are implemented in Rust.
-To set up Rust, visit rustup.rs and follow the installation instructions for your operating system.
+To set up Rust, visit [rustup](https://rustup.rs) and follow the installation instructions for your operating system.

-## How to Use an Already Existing Procedural Macro
+## How to Use Existing Procedural Macros

 To use a procedural macros in your project, a developer needs to add the macro as a dependency in their `Scarb.toml` file and then import and use it in their Cairo program.

-> You do not need to know Rust to use procedural macros in your Cairo project.
+> You do not need to know Rust to use already existing procedural macros in your Cairo project.

 ```toml
 [package]